Follow us on Social Media

 The world famous Sequim Lavender Weekend happens each year on the third weekend of July.
 Additionally, throughout the peak growing months of July and August, the farms produce and host a variety of lavender festivals, educational workshops and demonstrations, crafting opportunities, live entertainment, kids’ activities, and more.
 Many even offer lavender food and beverage.
 Be sure to check each farm’s listing as well as the Events page to see what’s on the calendar.
 If you’d rather enjoy a leisurely stroll when the fields are quieter, we recommend visiting the farms mid-week rather than weekends, or weekends early in the season (June) or later in the summer (mid-August to September).

-The Sequim Lavender Festival street fair and park events have been cancelled for 2021.
-However, please note that the farms still plan to celebrate on the third weekend of July.
+Only the Sequim Lavender Festival street fair and park events have been cancelled for 2021.
+The lavender farms still plan to celebrate and welcome visitors that weekend!
 Please click on the link below for up to date information!

 The farms are free to visit all summer long, with the exception of a few farms who charge a nominal fee during Sequim Lavender Weekend and/or other special events during the summer.
 Please check the individual farm pages for more information!

 Ferry: Your most scenic driving route is to take a Washington State Ferry to the Olympic Peninsula departing from either Edmonds or Seattle.
 Please note that ferries can be very crowded on summer weekends, and you might wait 2+ hours.

 Driving Around: From Seattle, you can drive south around to Sequim through Tacoma, taking the Tacoma Narrows Bridge.
 This route takes a little longer than a ferry, but could save you time on ferry waits and is our recommended option for Saturday mornings (and Sunday evening returns) when the ferries are full.
 Visitors coming from further south should consider driving through Olympia and up Highway 101.